This article was reviewed and updated on July 20, 2020.

 Under the SBA 7 (a) umbrella are several, more-specific loan products.
 They include:

 Important!
-As a result of the CARES Act for all SBA Express loans to veteran-owned small businesses approved on or after March 27, 2020, the upfront guaranty fee will permanently be zero.
+As a result of the CARES Act for all SBA Express loans to veteran-owned small businesses approved on or after March 27, 2020, the upfront guaranty fee is permanently be zero.

 Export Express – If you are in the export business or hope to be, you can consider this loan program.
 The Export Express loan offers funds of up to $500,000 for qualified applicants; decisions are made within 24 hours.
 Collateral requirements are similar to non-SBA loan programs.